 - problem solve and advocate for yourself in new situations

-Vision rehabilitation focuses on helping people use their current level of sight, even if it is reduced, in new ways to continue their usual routines as much as possible.
-It may cover some of the same needs as occupational therapy, such as making your home environment safer and teaching you how to use low vision aids.
+Vision rehabilitation focuses on helping people use their current sight level, even if it’s reduced, in new ways to continue their usual routines as much as possible.
+It may cover some of the same needs as occupational therapy like making your home environment safer and teaching you how to use low vision aids.

-You can also learn or improve on certain sight skills through vision rehabilitation.
-For example, you may learn techniques such as eccentric viewing, a method of seeing with your peripheral vision.
+You can also learn or improve certain sight skills through vision rehabilitation.
+For example, you may learn techniques like eccentric viewing, a method of seeing with your peripheral vision.

-Knowing exactly where to find items in your home can help make day-to-day tasks easier with vision loss.
+When you live with vision loss, knowing exactly where to find items in your home can help make day-to-day tasks easier.
 Occupational therapists can help you set up an organizational system.

 Some common approaches include: